 Keep an eye out for vegetarian-friendly Indian dishes in the buffet and veggie burgers and vegetarian spring rolls at the poolside grill.
 Don't miss Azamara's famous White Night alfresco buffet dinner; there is so much to eat, you're bound to find something to tempt your taste buds.

 Sample dishes: Tofu satay with nasi goreng, pesto pasta with olives and sun-dried tomatoes and Moroccan spiced kebab with almond couscous salad.

 Why it's best: Celebrity gets points for offering separate vegetarian menus in its main dining room (and in all four main dining rooms on Celebrity Edge), with 14 days of variations, as well as marking vegetarian and lactose-free dishes with colorful icons on its regular menus.

 Servers should ask about dietary issues the first night of the cruise and offer the vegetarian menu; otherwise, you can simply request it.
 Our only gripe is the main entrees focus on pasta and cheese, with a decided lack of beans and tofu.

 Specialty venues can accommodate vegetarians, though the choices might be limited.
 (The exception is Le Petit Chef, an experience found on select ships, which offers a separate vegetarian menu.)
 The buffet offers a pasta bar, pizza and made-to-order stir-fry.

-Sample Vegetarian Dishes: Spinach and ricotta ravioli, roasted carrot cumin salad, vegetable korma with seasonal vegetables, and vegetable cassoulet with beans.
+Sample dishes: Sun-dried tomato ricotta pasta, roasted carrot cumin salad, vegetable korma with seasonal vegetables and vegetable cassoulet with beans.